nv-legate/legate.core/examples/hello/README.md

 $ python -m pip install .
 ```

+These approaches are illustrated in the `editable-install.sh` and `install.sh` scripts.
+In particular, `editable-install.sh` shows how to use Legate install info to
+point CMake to the correct installation root.

 ## CMake
 CMake is the officially supported mechanism for building Legate libraries.
 Legate exports a CMake target and helper functions for building libraries and provides by-far the easiest onboarding.